-From time-to-time the Service will have to deal with some sort of conflict or dispute.
+From time-to-time the Service will have to deal with conflict or dispute.
 Complaints and grievance procedures give parents, management, educators, and community members a framework to resolve problems relating to the provision of Service.

 Definition of a Complaint